bioboot/bimm143_F20/schedule.md

 ---

 All course delivery for Spring 2020 will be online via this public facing website.
-Clicking on the class topics below will take you to corresponding video lectures, pre-class video screen-casts, required reading material and homework assignments.
+New class content will be posted on a weekly basis throughout the quarter.
+Clicking on the topics below will take you to corresponding video lectures, hands-on "lab sessions" supporting walk-through screencasts, required reading material and homework assignments.

 <br>